MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 ## Extra: check the statistics with Python

 How can you check that the algorithm is behaving correctly?
-For example, if we substitute the Grover's search by a random number generator in the code above after ~ $N$ attempts it will find a factor.
+For example, if we substitute the Grover's search by a random number generator in the code above after ~ $N$ attempts it will also find a factor.

 Let's write a small Python script to check that program is working as it should.

-First, we are going to modify slightly the code to get rid off the RUS loop so it outputs the first measurement after the Grover's search:
+First, we are going to modify slightly the code to get rid of the RUS loop so it outputs the first measurement after the Grover's search:

 ```qsharp
 ...